BEAR

 (+) Total Payload Weight includes all payload packages, parachute and connecting lines.

-Equipment &
+Equipment & Constructionn

 Follow BEAR activities on Twitter

-Visit the Main www.sbszoo.com Home Page
+Visit my Main Home Page at www.sbszoo.com

 Information and pages on this site © Copyright 2004 by Barry Sloan - VE6SBS